To Be Earned

 Sadly, I’ve found that some of us have just that kind of understanding about God.
-They’ve come to believe that He is a distant, hard-to-please father figure who requires us to adhere to a strict list of moral restrictions before He will love us and let us into heaven.
+We’ve come to believe that He is a distant, hard-to-please father figure who requires us to adhere to a strict list of moral restrictions before He will love us and let us into heaven.
 Many of us believe we can earn our way into heaven by living a good life and doing good things.
 But this is the exact opposite of biblical Christianity.
-Islam teaches that to enter paradise our good deeds must outweigh our bad deeds and Allah must will it.
-Judaism teaches that salvation consists of faithful adherence to the Torah.
+Islam teaches that to enter paradise, our good deeds must outweigh our bad deeds, and Allah must will it.
 But Christianity turns the idea of earning God’s acceptance on its head.

 Whereas those other worldviews—and our human sensibilities in general—say that we must first work to earn God’s love and acceptance, the Bible teaches that we are accepted simply through faith in Jesus (Eph 2:8-9), even while we’re still hostile toward God (Rom 5:8).
-And then, our natural response to that is a changed life.
-We aren’t begrudgingly following a list of rules, we’re willingly following after God’s heart.
-We aren’t working to appease an angry God so He’ll love us.
+And our natural response to being loved and accepted is a changed life.
+We aren’t begrudgingly following a list of rules; we’re willingly following after God’s heart.
+We aren’t working to appease an angry God, so He’ll love us.
 Instead, we want to please our perfect, heavenly Father because He loves us.

 The Bible says we are God’s children.
 “See what great love the Father has lavished on us, that we should be called children of God!
 And that is what we are” (1 John 3).
-There’s a great meme going around social media right now that says that God doesn’t want the kind of parent-child relationship with us where, when we mess up we think, “Oh no!
+There’s a great meme going around social media right now that says that God doesn’t want the kind of parent-child relationship with us where, when we mess up, we think, “Oh no!
 Dad’s going to kill me.”
-Rather, when we mess up (and we will all mess up) God wants our first thought to be “Oh no!
+Insetad, when we mess up, God wants our first thought to be, “Oh no!
 I need to call my Dad.”

-It’s only once we’ve come to place our faith in Jesus that we begin to truly understand that the obedience and morality that the Bible talks about are actually borne of love, rather than based on control or judgment.
-We begin to see that God gave us those standards because He is a perfect, loving Father.
-He knows that it’s within those boundaries that we, His children, will experience the most peace, joy, and fulfillment.
-And He doesn’t take away His love when we happen to fall short of them.
+Once we place our trust in Jesus and begin to walk out our faith, we start to understand that biblical obedience and morality come from a place of love, rather than control or judgment.
+We see that God gives us these standards because He is a perfect, loving Father.
+He knows that it’s within those boundaries that we, His children, will flourish.
+Those conditions are where we will experience the most peace, joy, and fulfillment possible in this life.
+And God doesn’t take away His love when we happen to fall short of them.
 Instead, He helps us get up, dust ourselves off, and get back on course (Psalm 40:1-2).

 For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.Romans 8:38-39

-When my girls were little and reading time was over, I would tuck them into bed, kiss their cute little cheeks, and tell them there was nothing in the world they could do that would ever make me love them more, and nothing they could do that would make me love them less.
-The reason I was able to tell them that and truly mean it is because I knew that—incredibly, almost beyond comprehension—God feels that way about us.
+When my girls were little and reading time was over, I would tuck them into bed and kiss their cute little cheeks.
+Then I’d tell them there was nothing in the world they could do that would ever make me love them more, and nothing they could do that would make me love them less.
+The reason I was able to tell them that and truly mean it is because I knew that—incredibly, almost beyond comprehension—that’s how God feels about us.